Upabjojr/sympy/docs/internals/hyperexpand.rst

 derived from them).
 These formulae are mostly taken from :cite:`Luke1969` and :cite:`Prudnikov1990`.
 They are all tested numerically.

-.. automodule:: diofant.simplify.hyperexpand_doc
+.. automodule:: sympy.simplify.hyperexpand_doc

-.. currentmodule:: diofant.simplify.hyperexpand
+.. currentmodule:: sympy.simplify.hyperexpand
 .. autofunction:: add_formulae